Practice bipartite projections

 YIELD nodesCompared, relationshipsWritten // (5)

-1. Call node similarity algorithm in write mode
+1. Call Node Similarity algorithm in write mode

 2. Run on 'user-movie' projection

-3. Write new relationships with type 'SIMILAR'
+3. Write new relationships with type 'SIMILAR_USER'

 4. Write similarity scores as 'score' property